 Before granting a revolving line of credit to an applicant, a financial institution considers several factors that determine a borrower’s ability to repay.
-For an individual applicant, credit score, income and job stability are the main factors considered.
-For a business, a financial institution may look at the company income statement, statement of cash flows and balance sheet to determine the business’ ability to pay.
+For an individual applicant, credit score, income, and job stability are the main factors considered.
+For a business, a financial institution may look at the company income statement, statement of cash flows, and balance sheet to determine the business’ ability to pay.

 Home equity lines of credit and overdraft protection for checking accounts are also considered revolving debt.
-This type of debt may have variable interest payment and fees, instead of a fixed interest rate that stays the same for the life of the loan.
+This type of debt may have variable interest payments and fees, instead of a fixed interest rate that stays the same for the life of the loan.

 Revolving credit is useful for individuals and businesses that need to borrow funds quickly and as needed.
 A person or business that experiences sharp fluctuations in cash income may find a revolving line of credit a convenient way to pay for daily or unexpected expenses.
 They also allow the flexibility of buying items now and paying for them later.